 We recommend you seek the advice of your medical practitioner/gynaecologist should you wish to use a menstrual cup in conjunction with your IUD.

-Should you choose to use JuJu in conjunction with you IUD, it is recommended you;
+Should you choose to use JuJu in conjunction with your IUD, it is recommended you;

 There is currently no known evidence to support an increased risk of a yeast infection (candida albicans) with a menstrual cup.

-It is estimated that 75% of people experience thrush at some and whilst thrush does not cause any long term health issues it can be very uncomfortable and can be recurrent.
+It is estimated that 75% of people experience thrush at some time and whilst thrush does not cause any long-term health issues it can be very uncomfortable and can be recurrent.

 Thrush presents as vaginal discomfort, tears in the skin, abnormal discharge, stinging, itching or swelling.
 If you are experiencing any of these symptoms, we recommend you consult your GP as soon as possible for correct diagnosis and appropriate treatment.